What is retina treatment, and when is it necessary?

 Post-surgery care: eye patch, head position, drops

-• Medication adherence: Use prescribed eye drops to fight infection and reduce swelling
+• Medication adherence: Use prescribed eye drops to prevent infection and reduce inflammation

-• Positioning: Keep your head in specific positions (often face down) for up to seven days with gas bubble procedures
+• Positioning: Maintain recommended head positions (often face-down) for up to seven days when a gas bubble is used

-• Eye protection: Wear an eye patch/shield at first to avoid accidental injury
+• Eye protection: Wear an eye patch or shield initially to prevent accidental injury

 When to resume normal activities